roadtocode4u/spaceship/docs/reactjs/10-react-router-library/10-react-router-library.md

 - If you use `a` tags, the page will reload every time you click on a link.

 ### Hurray!
-You've successfully implemented routing in your React application using `react-router-dom` 🎉
+You've successfully implemented routing in your React application using `react-router` 🎉

 <img src="https://media.tenor.com/BGsAhrY5FMMAAAAd/great-job-yes.gif" alt="react-router-dom" width="30%" />

 <br /> <br />

 :::caution
 `react-router-dom` is a npm package and syntax might change over time.
-Make sure to check the [official documentation](https://reactrouter.com/web/guides/quick-start) for the latest updates.
+Make sure to check the [official documentation](https://reactrouter.com/home) for the latest updates.
 :::